For a while now, there has been a clear link between fintech and retail.

 The role of regulation in innovation

 With the complex world of finance, naturally comes the topic of regulation.
 Financial services are heavily regulated and for good reason.
-What does this mean for new fintech companies trying to unify services or build innovative new solutions?
+What does this mean for new companies trying to unify services or build innovative fintech apps?

 Generally, legacy companies would rather not take risks in building new and inventive things in fintech.
 Newer startups, on the other hand, are more than willing to take on that risk and build something new.